rahulll13/AI-Powered-Emotion-Aware-Music-Recommender-System/README.md

 - "My Favorites" System: Users can "like" songs, which are saved to their personal account and accessible on a dedicated "My Favorites" page.

-## Quick Demo

-1. Start the app (instructions below).
-2. Open the web UI at http://localhost:5000 (or the port configured).
-3. Enter patient features and get a risk score with a short explanation.

 ## 🛠️ Tech Stack & Architecture